France adds a Tax

 "The issue is one of constitutional principle, whether evidence obtained by torturing another human being may lawfully be admitted against a party to proceedings in a British court, irrespective of where, or by whom, or on whose

 authority the torture was inflected," said Lord Bingham, writing the lead opinion for the Law Lords, roughly equivalent to the United States Supreme Court.
-"To that question I would give a very clear negative answer." (
+"To that question I would give a very clear negative answer."
+(NY TIMES)

 Amnesty International proclaimed the ruling to be momentous saying that the ruling 'overturned the tacit belief that torture can be condoned under certain circumstances.'